csantos-alvess/Physalia-Manual-Genome-Curation/Session4.md

 - sHetFra1 (shark): find the nucmer files at https://drive.google.com/drive/folders/16KKCKawhKe_Fa3HwSNIsWZQ5jKjgbdcW?usp=share_link

-Both species have a karyotype of n = 40.
+Both bird species have a karyotype of n = 40.
+Shark karyoptype n = 51

 **The goal here is you to work on the micro and sex chromosomes as much as you can, saving time at the end to generate the curated fasta file.**